DomePC/zadaci-replit/README.md

 # Welcome to Python Replit
+---

->This is repository for Python Replit tutorials.
+This is repository for Python Replit tutorials.
 This is auto-synced.

 ![python-logo](https://www.python.org/static/img/python-logo.png)